ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Media file bitrate

+!!! info ""
-> The bitrate of the media file associated with the Plex item.
+    The bitrate of the media file associated with the Plex item.

 - Key: Plex.fileBitrate
 - Availability: movies, shows, seasons, episodes